PPP Widget 3

 In short: if your modem works when connected directly, you are just lucky!

 A powered hub is usually the solution for power problems.
 There are also those sleek OTG adapters with power "injection", however they may not work with each and every tablet as they do not comply with USB specifications.
-They are mostly O.K. though and quite inexpensive, besides being very compact - plus you can attach your tablet's power adapter if they expect the power supply on a micro USB socket.
+They are mostly O.K. though and quite inexpensive, besides being very compact - plus if they have a micro USB socket for power supply, you can just attach your tablet's power adapter.

 A great initial help for learning how to access USB modems without using kernel driver modules was the fine